-A lot of you grew up with that one cranky, old neighbor that was always yelling,” Hey you kids, – GET OFF MY LAWN”!
+A lot of you grew up with that one cranky, old neighbor that yelled,” Hey you kids, – GET OFF MY LAWN”!
 Well, in my case, that cranky, old neighbor was pedophile and convicted serial killer, John Wayne Gacy …

 Luckily for me, Gacy was attracted to teenage boys, and I was still a prepubescent grade school kid during the years that he lived on the other side of the alley-way behind our house.
 I only had three encounters with him, with the last one having lasting and profound effects on the rest of my life.